Team818SteelArmadillos/Tutorials/README.md

 # Tutorials
 Here lies the stuff to learn.
 Learn well little ones.

-Use it well, USe it wisely.
+Use it well, use it wisely.

+If something is wrong ... blame Jakob.